Hereditary Ataxias

 - Episodes last hours; triggered by stress, exercise, caffeine, alcohol

-- Interictal downbeat nystagmus; may develop progressive ataxia
+- Interictal gaze-evoked and/or downbeat nystagmus; may develop progressive ataxia

 - Allelic with SCA6 and FHM1 — same gene (CACNA1A), different mutations